call-meRavi-SHORT-CODE/K-Enterprises/backend/README.md

   -F "position=Software Engineer" \
   -F "department=IT" \
   -F "contact=1234567890" \
-  -F "joining_date=15-01-2024" \
+  -F "joining_date=2024-01-15" \
   -F "profile_photo=@/path/to/photo.jpg"
 ```

 ## 🔧 How It Works

+1. **OAuth Authentication**: Uses YOUR Google account (not service account)
-1. **Get Last Employee ID**: Reads the last row from Google Sheet to get the most recent employee ID
+2. **Get Last Employee ID**: Reads the last row from Google Sheet
-2. **Generate New ID**: Increments the ID (e.g., KP012 → KP013)
+3. **Generate New ID**: Increments the ID (e.g., KP012 → KP013)
-3. **Upload Photo**: Converts image to PNG and uploads to Google Drive profile folder
+4. **Upload Photo**: Converts image to PNG and uploads to YOUR Google Drive
-4. **Write to Sheet**: Appends new employee row to Google Sheet
+5. **Write to Sheet**: Appends new employee row to Google Sheet
-5. **Return Response**: Returns success status with new employee ID
+6. **Return Response**: Returns success status with new employee ID

+## ✅ Why OAuth Instead of Service Account?

+- ✅ **No Storage Quota Issues**: Files are uploaded to YOUR Drive (not service account)
+- ✅ **No Sharing Required**: Files are owned by you automatically
+- ✅ **No Shared Drive Needed**: Works with regular Google Drive
+- ✅ **Refresh Token Never Expires**: One-time setup, works forever
+- ✅ **Automatic Token Refresh**: Backend handles token renewal automatically

 ## 🐛 Troubleshooting

-### Error: "Credentials file not found"
+### Error: "OAuth credentials not configured"
-- Ensure `data/credentials.json` exists and contains your service account key
+- Ensure `.env` file exists with all required OAuth variables
+- Run `generate_token.py` if you haven't generated tokens yet

+### Error: "Invalid OAuth credentials"
+- Regenerate tokens using `generate_token.py`
+- Make sure you're using the correct Gmail account (the one that owns your Drive)

 ### Error: "Permission denied" or "Insufficient permissions"
-- Verify that you've shared the Google Sheet and folders with the service account email
-- Ensure the service account has **Editor** permission
+- Ensure OAuth consent screen is configured
+- Add your Gmail as a test user
+- Make sure required scopes are added

 ### Error: "Sheet ID not found"
-- Check that `SHEET_ID` in `settings.py` is correct
+- Check that `GOOGLE_SHEET_ID` in `.env` is correct
-- Verify the sheet exists and is shared with the service account
+- Verify the sheet exists and is accessible

 ### Error: "Folder ID not found"
-- Check that `PROFILE_FOLDER_ID` in `settings.py` is correct
+- Check that `GOOGLE_PROFILE_FOLDER_ID` in `.env` is correct
-- Verify the folder exists and is shared with the service account
+- Verify the folder exists in your Drive

+### Error: "storageQuotaExceeded" (403)
+- This should NOT happen with OAuth (only with service accounts)
+- If you see this, verify you're using OAuth credentials, not service account

 ## 📝 Notes

 - Employee IDs follow the format: `KP001`, `KP002`, etc.
 - Profile photos are automatically converted to PNG format
+- Dates from HTML date picker (YYYY-MM-DD) are converted to dd-mm-yyyy for Google Sheets
+- The API automatically detects the correct sheet tab name
+- Header rows are automatically skipped when reading employee IDs
+- Refresh token never expires - you only need to authenticate once
-- Dates are formatted as `dd-mm-yyyy` in the sheet
+- Access tokens are automatically refreshed by the backend

-- The API handles empty sheets and will start with `KP001`
+## 🔐 Security

+- Never commit `.env` file to version control
+- Never commit `oauth_client.json` to version control
+- Keep your refresh token secure
+- The refresh token allows access to your Google Drive and Sheets